KasparEtter/ef1p/internet/index.md

-The physical limit for how fast a signal can travel is the [speed of light](https://en.wikipedia.org/wiki/Speed_of_light) in vacuum, which is roughly 300'000 km/s (or 3 × 10<sup>8</sup> m/s).
+The physical limit for how fast a signal can travel is the [speed of light](https://en.wikipedia.org/wiki/Speed_of_light) in vacuum, which is roughly 300'000 km/s or 3 × 10<sup>8</sup> m/s.
 It takes light 67 ms to travel halfway around the Earth and 119 ms to travel from [geostationary orbit](https://en.wikipedia.org/wiki/Geostationary_orbit) to Earth.
 While this doesn't sound like a lot,
 [propagation delay](https://en.wikipedia.org/wiki/Propagation_delay)
 is a real problem for applications where latency matters, especially because a signal often has to travel back and forth to be useful.
-(One party typically reacts to information received from another party, hence it takes a full round trip for the reaction to reach the first party again.)
+One party typically reacts to information received from another party, hence it takes a full round trip for the reaction to reach the first party again.
 The speed at which electromagnetic waves travel through a medium is slower than the speed of light in vacuum.
 The speed of a light pulse through an [optical fiber](https://en.wikipedia.org/wiki/Optical_fiber)